jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_errorlogentries.md

 ### Save to Template

 Optionally, save this configuration to a template.
-Where a template has been selected to configure you will also see options to Delete or Rename the template.
+Where a template has been selected to configure you will also see options to **Delete** or **Rename** the template.
 For more information on Templates, see Configuration templates.

+## Close the dialog

+### OK

+Save the Error Log Entries configuration for the selected connection or template.

+### Cancel

+Discard changes to this screen.

 {% include links.html %}